frontend-workflow-cloud-compiler/docs/docs/index.md

 # Unglue

-Frontend workflow done right.
+Frontend workflow done different.

 ## Purpose

-Hustle free scss and js compiling in composer environment projects decoupling information collecting and compiling.
+Forget the hassle of installing Node on your local system just to compile some code scss files and minify/uglify js code.
+A composer package which is seamless installed along with other depencies does all the job.

 ## Idea

-Client <-> Server communcation abstracts integration layer.
-This allows you to either use cloud based compiling or served trough local server.
-Right from the vendor folder.
+An abstraction of the "collecting the data" and "process and compiling" tasks.
+A client binary collecting all the required content from scss, css and js files and sends everything to the server which compiles and returns the code.
+This allows you to either use cloud based compiling (default) or served trough local server.

 ## Technology